Faculty of Medicine & Health Sciences

 - 26 hours self directed learning

 - 16 hours preparing for student led discussions and tutorials

 - 40 hours assessment writing and presentation

 This module covers a wide range of common conditions affecting older people such as management of heart failure, renal disease, infectious diseases, stroke, falls, osteoporosis, pain management, mental health disorders.
 There will be a mixture of expert-led and student-led seminars, analysis of the literature and case-based discussions.
 Each student will write a case report and present it in PowerPoint format in preparation for similar presentations at conferences.

 1. Case Study - Case report of 2750 words

 (80% of the overall mark - qualifying mark 50%)

-This will include a discussion of the differential diagnosis and/or of treatment options for the patient presented.
-It will also clearly state what is learned from the case and demonstrate how this adds to existing knowledge.
+This should be structured in the standard fashion including Introduction, History, Physical Assessment, discussion of the Differential Diagnosis or of Treatment options for the patient presented, Outcome and Discussion.
+It will also clearly state what is learned from the case and demonstrate how this adds to existing knowledge and literature.

 2. Presentation - Class presentation of case report